HBO’s ‘Hard Knocks’ and the Raiders? Why this Gruden thinks it is a great match

 Jon Gruden is confident Derek Carr will succeed with the pieces the team added

-Washington Redskins coach Jay Gruden would like to see the NFL and HBO choose the Oakland Raiders as the team to appear on “Hard Knocks.”
+Washington coach Jay Gruden would like to see the NFL and HBO choose the Oakland Raiders as the team to appear on “Hard Knocks.”

 An official announcement hasn’t been made, but it’s a matter of time before a team is picked.

-Jay Gruden — the younger brother of Oakland coach Jon Gruden — believes the Raiders make a lot of sense.
+Jay Gruden – the younger brother of Oakland coach Jon Gruden – says he believes the Raiders make a lot of sense.

 “Really, if they were smart, they would go to Oakland,” he told reporters Wednesday.
 “Seriously, I mean, what an entertainment value that would be.
 (Wide receiver) Antonio Brown, Jon Gruden, (defensive coordinator) Paul Guenther, (linebacker) Vontaze Burfict ... (guard Richie) Incongnito.